A Traveler's Guide Without Air Travel

 The content of this section is provided for informational purposes only.

-It is the responsibility of each traveler to obtain all required documents and to be informed about the conditions for entering the United States.
+It is each traveler’s responsibility to obtain all required documents and to familiarize themselves with the entry requirements for the United States.

 Passport

-A passport or other authorized secure document, such as a Nexus card, is required for all Canadian citizens entering the United States by land or sea.
+A passport or another authorized security document, such as a Nexus card, is required for all Canadian citizens entering the United States by land or sea.

-If you are not a Canadian citizen, it is your responsibility to check with the U.S. Consulate General regarding entry requirements and fees.
+If you are not a Canadian citizen, it is your responsibility to contact the U.S. Consulate General to find out about entry requirements and related fees.

-To learn more about the various documents required to enter the United States or for the latest updates on border issues, visitU.S.
+For more information on the various documents required to enter the United States or for the latest updates on border issues, visitU.S.
 Customs and Border Protection.

-If you plan to make several phone calls during your stay in the United States, it would be advantageous to purchase a calling card.
-If you wish to bring your cell phone with you, ask your provider about the different plans available.
+If you plan to make several phone calls during your stay in the United States, it would be a good idea to purchase a calling card.
+If you plan to bring your cell phone with you, check with your service provider to find out about the different plans available.

 Tips